hopsoft/hero/README.md

 * App structure matches the mental map of your business
 * Testable coponents
 * Faster ramp up time for new team members
-* Easily handle changing requirements
+* Easily handles changing requirements

 ### Process Modeling